 "What are you talking about?
+Take what?
 Is this some kind of a joke?
 Because I'm finding no humor in it.
 You're scaring me, Phillip.
 What's going on?"

 "It's not a joke.
 I'm in love with someone else.
 I have been for a very long time."

 She suddenly realized the seriousness of his voice.
 His words cut like knives through her gut.
-She felt sick at her stomach.
+She felt sick to her stomach.
 She couldn't believe what was happening.
 They were supposed to be headed up to bed, to complete her perfect evening with making love.
-Instead he was telling her he loved someone else.
+Instead, he was telling her he loved someone else.

 "Who?
 Who is she?
 Your young secretary?
 What is this, some mid-life crisis, some fling?"
 "No, it's not a fling.
 It's much more than that."